stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 The various layers in the column, from both the noteskin and the theme, are sent various messages to keep their state updated.

+### PlayerStateSetCommand
+The param table has one element, param.PlayerNumber.
+This is the number of the player the field is for.

 ### WidthSetCommand
 WidthSet is sent immediately after the OnCommand is executed.
 The elements